ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 ### Alice - Responding to the Proof Request

 As before, Alice receives a webhook event from her agent telling her she has received a Proof Request.
-In our scenario, the ACA-Py instance automatically selects a matching credential and responds with a Proof.
+In our scenario, the FlexID instance automatically selects a matching credential and responds with a Proof.

 <details>
     <summary>Show me Alice's event activity</summary>